Fall 2020 - PSYC 201W C100

 Students are responsible for following all Exam Policies and Procedures (e.g., missing an exam due to illness).

-This course outline was accurate at the time of publication but is subject to change.
-Please check your course details in your online delivery method, such as Canvas.
+NOTE: This course outline was accurate at the time of publication but is subject to change.
+Please check your course details in Canvas.

 *Important Note for U.S. citizens: As per the U.S. Department of Education, programs offered in whole or in part through telecommunications, otherwise known as distance education or correspondence are ineligible for Federal Direct Loans.
 This also includes scenarios where students who take distance education courses outside of their loan period and pay for them with their own funding, and attempt to apply for future Federal Direct Loans.